 The complaint should be submitted within 3 months of the appointment decision and a response will normally be provided within 7 working days.

-If a candidate wishes to complain about Falkirk Council’s recruitment and selection process, they should be issued with a copy of the Recruitment & Selection Complaints Procedure.
+If a candidate wishes to complain about Falkirk Council's recruitment and selection process, they should be directed to the Recruitment & Selection Complaints Procedure.